Top blog articles

 It is a deviation from the standard counters you see, in that it is made of two thick slabs of stone that are cut at a 45-degree angle and fabricated in a way that makes the veining wrap around the edges.

 You won’t see any visible joints and in fact, the countertop, or even your washbasin, will look like it is a solid slab of stone with veins flowing into the next segment around the angle.

 Instantly estimate the cost of your remodel...

 ...or take your time to personalize dozens of choices to transform your house into your dream home.

 Why would you want a mitered edge countertop?

-The primary reason why mitered edge countertops are the new rage right now, is that they give a very expensive feel to your décor.
+The primary reason why mitered edge countertops are a new rage right now is that they give a very expensive feel to your décor.
 As we mentioned, this is about two thick slabs of stone that have been cut and joined in a manner that no seams are visible.
 So it gives off the impression that you had the countertop fashioned from one big slab of stone rather than smaller cuts.

 Besides the obvious luxury factor, this style is also favored because it blends seamlessly into any contemporary or modern décor.
 Modern and contemporary décor sensibility is about designs that flow seamlessly without any obvious breaks or joints, and this is where the fluid design of the mitered edge comes into play.